pauvivas123-creator/portfolio-project/README.md

 - /research/sources.md → List of experts with links and brief descriptions
 - /research/linkedin-posts/ → Selected LinkedIn posts by expert
 - /research/youtube-transcripts/ → Key transcript excerpts from YouTube videos
-- /research/other/ → Additional materials and notes

----

 ## 🎯 Objective